Noroff-FEU-Assignments/cross-course-project-martinMr79/README.md

 ## Contributing

+If you would like to contribute to the project, make sure to open a pull request so code can be reviewed.
 Feel free to contact me if you have any questions, or just want to leave a comment.

+## Acknowledgments
+My toutors and fellow students at Noroff

 ## Contact